CommunityToolkit/Windows/components/Behaviors/samples/Behaviors.md

 Empty lists do not receive focus:
 > [!Sample FocusBehaviorListSample]

-## NavigateToUriBehavior
+## NavigateToUriAction
-This behavior allows you to define a Uri in XAML, similiar to a `HyperlinkButton`.
+This behavior allows you to define a Uri in XAML, similiar to a `Hyperlink` or `HyperlinkButton`.
+This allows you to use a `Button` and still define the Uri in XAML without wiring up the `Click` event in code-behind, or restyling a `HyperlinkButton`.

-> [!Sample NavigateToUriBehaviorSample]
+> [!Sample NavigateToUriActionSample]